usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Authentication Protocol
 A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish their identity, and, optionally, demonstrates that the claimant is communicating with the intended verifier.

-#### Authentication Secret
-A generic term for any secret value that could be used by an attacker to impersonate the subscriber in an authentication protocol.

-These are further divided into *short-term authentication secrets*, which are only useful to an attacker for a limited period of time, and *long-term authentication secrets*, which allow an attacker to impersonate the subscriber until they are manually reset.
-The authenticator secret is the canonical example of a long term authentication secret, while the authenticator output, if it is different from the authenticator secret, is usually a short term authentication secret.

->**MG: I find this paragraph very difficult to follow.
-Do we just not want to say password?
-Surely there's a clearly way to describe this.**

 #### Authenticator
 Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 In previous editions of SP 800-63, this was referred to as a *token*.

 #### Authenticator Assurance Level (AAL)
-An ordinal describing robustness of the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).
+A category describing the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).

->**MG: As mentioned before I don't know that robustness is correct here.
-Also, if we're including the 04-04 risk language, are we talking about the risk assessment side or the risk mitigation side--neither of which do I think is robustness.
-Same with other Ls.**

 #### Authenticator Secret
 The secret value contained within an authenticator.